 Taniek is a Licensed Marriage and Family Therapist and is the proud Owner & CEO of TAG Inspires, LLC.
 She serves as an adjunct faculty member at Drexel University.
-She holds a B.S. in Psychology from Lincoln University and a Masters in Family Therapy from Drexel University.
+She holds a B.S. in Psychology from Lincoln University and a Masters of Family Therapy from Drexel University.
+She is an honorable member of the National Coalition of 100 Black Women-PA chapter and an Approved Supervisor through the American Association of Marriage and Family Therapy.

-With over 12 years in the field, she has held various positions as a Clinical Supervisor, Director of Family Therapy and Truancy Prevention Programs and Contracting positions.
+With over 15 years in the field, she has held various positions as a Clinical Supervisor, Director of Family Therapy and Truancy Prevention Programs and Contracting positions.
 Taniek has taken special interest in empowering African-American & Caribbean Families.
-She has experience working with high-risk adolescents and their families throughout a majority of her early career.
-Taniek is a PREPARE Enrich Facilitator that focuses on premarital and marital counseling.
+She has experience working with high-risk adolescents and their families throughout most of her early career.

 Taniek is only accepting self-pay clients at this time.
 She offers great packaging fees and sliding scales.
 Please contact her to schedule your consultation.